DaveO-Home/dodex/README.md

           top: "100px",
           input: input,        // required if using frontend content load
           private: "partial",  // frontend load of private content, "none", "full", "partial"(only cards 28-52) - default none
-          replace: true        // append to or replace default content - default false(append only) })
+          replace: true,       // append to or replace default content - default false(append only)
+          mess: mess,          // requireed if using messaging client.
+          server: "localhost:3087"  // default demo server - see node_modules/dodex-mess/server
+       })
        .then(function () {
            /* Add up to 24 additional cards. */